celiolarcher/AUTOCVE/README.md

 This library is intended to be used in the search for hard voting ensembles.
 Based on a coevolutionary framework, it turns possible to testing multiple ensembles configurations without repetitive training and test procedure of its components.

+### Currently only classification tasks are available!
+Regression tasks are intended to be put in work soon.

 ## Prerequisites

 In this current version, for proper use, it is recommended to install the library in the Anaconda package, since almost all dependencies are met in a fresh install.